Best Cheap Drawing Tablets with Screen: 5 Picks Under $300

 #Bottom Line

 The Huion Kamvas 13 is the best cheap drawing tablet with a screen for most artists: solid display, 8192 pressure levels, and good software compatibility at $200.
-The XP-Pen Artist 12 Pro is the better pick for portability.
-Go with the GAOMON PD1161 if budget is the primary constraint.
+The XP-Pen Artist 12 Pro is the better pick for portability, while the GAOMON PD1161 makes sense if budget is the primary constraint.
 The Wacom One justifies its premium for build quality and stylus flexibility.
-The Simbans PicassoTab is the standalone Android option if you want to draw without a computer.
+Choose the Simbans PicassoTab if you want a standalone Android option that can draw without a computer.

 #Frequently Asked Questions